kingcoyote/indigo/README.md

    a robust query builder.
 The models will also employ my magic column pattern for dynamic member properties.
 In addition, the models will include field validation as a member property to ensure data passes validation.
+This will be the Seafoam module and can be replaced by any ORM that a developer desires, so long as an appropriate adapter is created.
-3. Incorporate user logins and sessions into the core, while not forcing any particulars such as the HTML of the login form, the hashing method for the passwords (while supporting both bcrypt and PBKDF2 by default), or even the table name/fields.
+3. Incorporate user logins and sessions as a module, while not forcing any particulars such as the HTML of the login form, the hashing method for the passwords (while supporting both bcrypt and PBKDF2 by default), or even the table name/fields.
 User permissions will also be handled in a style